LaikaStudios/LaSh/doc/README.md

 ### LashCascade Macro

-This macro incorporates both of the previous enhancements, allowing for an alternate Material interconnection graph as shown in [Daisy Chained Materials](#daisy-chained-materials) that provides additional functionality.
+This macro incorporates both of the previous enhancements, allowing for an alternate Material interconnection graph as shown in [Daisy Chained Materials](#daisy-chained-materials).
-It does so by combining a slightly modified shading graph from the [LashMaterial](#lashmaterial) macro that uses the Below Material's [LaD_struct.Nd](../osl/include/LaD.h) to define the **displace_Height** Normal direction, and a [LashLayer](#lashlayer) macro to layer the Material shading graph over the Below Material input.
+It does so by combining a slightly modified shading graph from the [LashMaterial](#lashmaterial) macro that uses the Below Material's [LaD_struct.Nd](../osl/include/LaD.h) to define the **displace_Height** Normal direction, and an internal [LashLayer](#lashlayer) macro to layer the LaSh Material's shading graph over the Below Material input.
+Given its greater functionality and cleaner top-level Material Layering interconnection graph, this is the preferred Material definition macro over the [LashMaterial](#lashmaterial) macro layered with the [LashLayer](#lashlayer) or [LashLayers](#lashlayers) macros.

 ![LashCascade](media/LashCascadeMacro.png)